• Skip to main content

 Sesame seeds: Sesame seeds provide a delightful crunch and a nutty, earthy flavor, adding texture to dishes.

-Beef bone broth: I'm a huge fan of adding bone broth over regular broth whenever I can to get all the nutritional benefits it provides.
+Beef bone broth: I'm a huge fan of adding bone broth over regular broth whenever I can.
+This is to get all the nutritional benefits it provides.
 You can absolutely use regular broth instead.

 Rice vinegar: Rice vinegar imparts a tanginess to a dish while bringing out the overall brightness of the other flavors.

-Almond butter: Almond butter contributes a smooth and creamy texture to the sauce while adding a slightly nutty yet mild flavor.
+Almond butter: Almond butter contributes a smooth and creamy texture to the sauce.
+It also adds a slightly nutty yet mild flavor.

-Medjool dates: Incorporating Medjool dates into marinades or sauce provides a natural sweetness, as these fresh fruits impart a rich, caramel-like flavor.
+Medjool dates: Incorporating Medjool dates into marinades or sauce provides a natural sweetness.
+These fresh fruits impart a rich, caramel-like flavor.

 Gochugaru Korean chili flakes: This spice infuses the sauce with a mild heat and a smoky, slightly sweet flavor.

-Chinese five spice: Five spice is a traditional Chinese blend that combines five spices to create a balance of sweet, sour salty, btter and savory flavors.
+Chinese five spice: Five spice is a traditional Chinese blend that combines five spices.
+It creates a balance of sweet, sour, salty, bitter and savory flavors.

-Arrowroot powder: Arrowroot powder (or flour), is a versatile thickening agent used in recipes that serves as an excellent alternative to cornstarch or flour without impacting the flavor of a dish.
+Arrowroot powder: Arrowroot powder (or flour), is a versatile thickening agent used in recipes.
+It serves as an excellent alternative to cornstarch or flour without impacting the flavor of a dish.
 Additionally, it's worth noting that arrowroot powder and arrowroot flour are interchangeable, allowing you to use either one in your cooking.

-Salt and pepper: Salt enhances and balances flavors, while ground black pepper adds a gentle heat, improving the overall flavor of a dish.
+Salt and pepper: Salt enhances and balances flavors, while ground black pepper adds a gentle heat.
+It improves the overall flavor of a dish.

 Instructions